SciEcon/Intelligent-Economics-XAI-Autumn-2021/project3/README.md

 # TensorFlow
 ## 1. Introduction
 [TensorFlow](https://www.tensorflow.org) is a free and open-source software library for machine learning.
-It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks ([TensorFlow - Wikipedia](https://en.wikipedia.org/wiki/TensorFlow), n.d.).
+It can be used for solving a range of tasks but has a particular focus on training and inference of deep neural networks.

 ## 2. License
 TensorFlow is a Free/Open Source software, released under the terms of the Apache License 2.0.